DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 - For the people who don't work in-engine, I'll try to have a build out as soon as possible (with a readme so you know what to do / how to play / what feedback we're specifically looking for)
 	- I would've had a build out by the time I had this meeting, but a little oopsie is preventing the game from building so I gotta tackle that first.
 - I WILL ping you guys when the build is out, and I WILL ask you guys to play it and ***have some feedback prepared for the next meeting***.

+### Feedback on some a VFX thing

+- Last week, Mikel and I had a VFX meeting where we discussed some ideas for the VFX.
+- That inspired me to play around with some VFX stuff over the weekend.